ddmitv/dig-or-die-mods/plugins/ultra-hardcore/README.md

 > When using this plugin the build version will (usually) look like a random sequence of numbers.

 > [!WARNING]
-> The plugin was not tested for compiling a game with any of configs enabled.
+> The plugin was not tested for completing a game with any of configs enabled.
 If you encountered a problem you can temporary (or permanently) disable problematic settings.

 ## Configuration